Alberese Archaeological Field School 2017

 Maximum number of participants: 12

-Established in 2009 the research Project is shaping a new understanding of Roman settlement trends and international exchange networks between the mid-Republican period and late Antiquity.
+Established in 2009 the interdisciplinary Research Project investigates Roman settlement trends and international exchange networks between the mid-Republican period and late Antiquity.

 Current research focuses on the relationship between local and international economies, and the relationship between towns and territory.
-This is done through the archaeology of two outstanding sites: the excavation of a newly identified Roman rural villa and workshop site, and the investigation of the forum of the Etruscan-Roman city of Rusellae.
+This is done through the archaeological excavation of a newly identified Roman positio, a residential and workshop site, located on the Tyrrhenian coast within the territory of the Etruscan-Roman city of Rusellae.

-Other ongoing studies in the area include excavations of: a manufacturing district active between 1st-6th centuries AD that produced objects in glass, bone and metal on a scale unmatched in the area; a sanctuary dedicated to Diana Umbronensis situated as a 'marker' for Mediterranean trade; as well as landscape and infrastructure studies centered around the via Aurelia vetus.
+The Project also comprises two other sites located at the point of intersection between the River Ombrone and the Mediterranean: the excavation of the river port and manufacturing district at Spolverino, active between 1st-6th centuries AD, which produced objects in glass, bone and metal on a scale unmatched in the area; and the excavations of the temple sanctuary dedicated to Diana Umbronensis at Scoglietto, which was situated as a ‘marker’ for Mediterranean trade at the mouth of the river.
+Other ongoing studies include landscape and infrastructure studies centered around the road of the via Aurelia vetus, which linked the area to Rome.

 The Field School is located near the modern city of Grosseto in Tuscany, Italy.
-It is set in breath-taking archaeological and natural landscapes: at the archaeological site of ancient Rusellae and within the Maremma Natural Park.
+It is set in the breath-taking archaeological and natural landscape of the Maremma Natural Park.

-Students will be accommodated in shared rooms in well-furnished, comfortable lodgings in or near the charming, walled city of Grosseto with easy access to amenities.
+Students will be accommodated in shared rooms in a comfortable, family-run hotel located in the center of the modern city of Grosseto with easy access to amenities.
+The main train station is within walking distance of the hotel.

-The location offers a host of opportunities for independent weekend activities: explore the natural park, relax on the nearby beach, or visit important cities, like Rome, Pisa, Siena and Florence.
+Grosseto is a charming, walled city well-furnished with shops, restaurants and cafes, and it offers a host of opportunities for independent weekend activities: explore the natural park, relax on the nearby beach, or visit famous cities, like Rome, Pisa, Siena and Florence.

-By air: Pisa and Rome (Fiumicino and Ciampino airports) are the closest international airports.
+By air: The closest international airports are Pisa and Rome (Fiumicino and Ciampino airports).
 Rome Fiumicino and Ciampino airports are connected by train and/or bus to Rome Termini train station.

 Courses are offered as for-credit and as certificate of participation.
 Preference will be given to students taking the 4-week course.

-Fees include tuition, accommodation, meals Monday-Friday (breakfast, picnic lunch, restaurant dinner), and transportation from lodging to site on working days.
+Fees include tuition, accommodation, meals Monday-Friday (breakfast, picnic lunch, restaurant dinner), and transportation from lodgings to site on working days.
 Travel to and from Italy/Grosseto; and weekend meals and activities are not included.

 Approved applications will be asked to submit a nonrefundable deposit payment (500 Euro for the four-week course; 250 Euro for the two-week courses) to ensure a space in the program.
-The remaining portion of your fee should be paid no later than May 1, 2017
+The remaining portion of the fee must be paid no later than May 1, 2019.

-Cancellation: with notice provided before May 12, 2017 the fee (minus the deposit) will be refunded, after this time it is non-refundable
+Cancellation: with notice provided before May 12, 2019 the fee (minus the deposit) will be refunded, after this time it is non-refundable.

 Three-credit course (credits issued by John Cabot University)

-Certificate of participation courses (certificate issued by the University of Sheffield)
+Certificate of participation courses (certificate issued by the Alberese Archaeological

 Inge Lyse Hansen ([email protected])